 “Nothing.
 Nothing at all.”
-Phil leisurely, leaned his back on the rock behind him, closing his eyes to enjoy the warm water.
+Phil leisurely leaned his back on the rock behind him, closing his eyes to enjoy the warm water.

 “Um…..”
-Then suddenly, I felt my body begin to quiver as if I was being violently shaken.
+Then suddenly, I felt my body begin to quiver as if I was violently shaken.
 Looking around, I tried to find the source of what was causing my body to shake so hard, but couldn’t find anything.
 It was as if steam was escaping my body, causing me to shrink in size.

 “Ahem.”
 Phil coughed, catching my attention.
 The whole time I forgot that he was there that I was floundering around like a fish, half bobbing out the water and half swimming.

-When I heard his cough, I snapped towards his direction confused why he was making a big deal.
-He raised up his eyebrows, and motioned towards me.
+When I heard his cough, I snapped towards his direction, confused why he was making a big deal.
+He raised up his eyebrows and motioned towards me.
 I followed his gaze and saw what he was looking at.

 My wings flashed outwards, covering my whole body.
 I half sank into the water, blushing scarlet.
 I just did a full nude show from not paying attention.
-The thought made me turn even redder, hating myself from not being careful.
+The thought made me turn even redder, hating myself for not being careful.